Eastern Province, Saudi Arabia

-The Eastern Province (Arabic: المنطقة الشرقية, romanized: al-Mintaqah ash-Sharqīyah), also known as the Eastern Region, is a province in Saudi Arabia.
+The Eastern Province (المنطقة الشرقية), also known as the Eastern Region, is a province in Saudi Arabia.
 It is the nation's largest province by area and the third most populous after Riyadh and Mecca provinces.
 As of 2022, the population is 5,125,254.
 Its name reflects its location in the eastern part of the country.

 More than a third of the population is concentrated in the Dammam metropolitan area.
-With an estimated population of 1.53 million as of 2022, Dammam, the seat of the province, is the fourth most populous city in the kingdom.
+With an estimated population of 1.53 million as of 2022, Dammam, the capital and largest city of the province, is the fourth most populous city in the kingdom.
 Other populous cities in the province include Qatif, Hofuf, Hafar al-Batin, Jubail and Khobar.
-The region is extremely popular among tourists for its beaches on the Persian Gulf (also known as the Arabian Gulf) and proximity to the other countries of the eastern Arab world, such as the United Arab Emirates, Qatar and Bahrain, with the latter being linked to the province via the 25 km (15 mi) long King Fahd Causeway.
+The region is extremely popular among tourists for its beaches on the Persian Gulf and its proximity to the other countries of the eastern Arab world, such as the United Arab Emirates, Qatar and Bahrain, with the latter being linked to the province via the 25 km (15 mi) long King Fahd Causeway.
 The Province also shares a border with Oman, Yemen, Kuwait and Iraq.
 The province is bordered to the west, from north to south, by the provinces of the Northern Borders, Hail, Al-Qassim, Riyadh and Najran.

 The Eastern Province encompasses the entire east coast of Saudi Arabia and acts as a major platform for most of the kingdom's oil production and exports.
 Oil was first found in the country in the Eastern Province, at the Prosperity Well site (formerly known as Dammam No.7).
 The Ghawar oil field, located in the Al-Ahsa Governorate, measuring 8,400 sq.km.
 (3,240 sq.mi.) is the largest oil field in the world, and accounts for roughly a third of the kingdom's oil production.
 The Safaniya oil field, located off the coast of the province, is the largest offshore oil field in the world.
 The Jubail Industrial City, part of the city of Jubail, the fifth most populous in the province, is the largest industrial city in the world.

 The Province was home to the Dilmun civilization which was an ancient Semitic–speaking polity in Eastern Arabia.
 Founded in the late 4th millennium BC and lasting until approximately 538 BC it is regarded as one of the oldest civilizations in the world.
 Dilmun was an important and prosperous trading centre for millennia with well-developed and long-standing trading, commercial and cultural ties with nearby Mesopotamia in particular and the Indus Valley Civilisation.

 A number of scholars have suggested that Dilmun originally designated the eastern province of Saudi Arabia, notably linked with the major Dilmunite settlements of Umm an-Nussi and Umm ar-Ramadh in the interior and Tarout Island on the coast.